 Diane and Arthur hired an independent energy auditor to evaluate their home and began contacting contractors for work estimates.
 All the back and forth “took forever, and we eventually missed the deadline for the Efficiency Maine program.”
 They tackled a portion of the efficiency project anyway, and contacted Evergreen when they were ready for Phase 2.

 “All the quotes we’d gotten were based on the original audit,” said Diane, “but when our Evergreen advisor came, it was a whole different thing.”
 Arthur added, “He didn’t make any assumptions, and that impressed us.”

 Evergreen dense-packed the gambrel roof with cellulose to seal air leaks and increase insulating value.
 “Some companies said what we did to insulate the attics couldn’t be done,” said Arthur, but Evergreen installed the upgrades without removing existing roofing.

-Evergreen also sealed joints and wiring penetrations in the garage ceiling, but when Cree checked in a few months later, Diane and Arthur mentioned that the office space over their garage was still cold.
+Evergreen also sealed joints and wiring penetrations in the garage ceiling, but when Evergreen checked in a few months later, Diane and Arthur mentioned that the office space over their garage was still cold.
 Further analysis revealed hidden vents that were funneling cold air directly into the floor, but another morning of air-sealing (at no additional charge to Diane and Arthur) solved the problem for good.
 “They were truly concerned about customer satisfaction,” said Arthur, “and came right out to add insulation in a few spots.”

 “Before the upgrade, the central woodstove never went out,” said Diane.
 “Now we light one fire a day, or maybe two.”